 The land of Pablo Neruda and Isabella Allende, Chile is a complete experience – nature and adventure rolled into one.
-There is so much packed into this string bean of a country - the urban boulevards and the bustle of Santiago, the Andean foothills and the Atacama Desert, the Pacific coastline and the National Parks, the guanaco and the glaciers.
-The Europeans have populated this country with vigor but the warm and resilient people of Chile have stuck to their traditions, especially in the Andean foothills.
+There is so much packed into this stretched out, string bean of a country - the urban boulevards and the bustle of Santiago, the Andean foothills and the Atacama Desert, the Pacific coastline and the National Parks, the guanaco and the glaciers.
+The Europeans have populated this country with vigour but the warm and resilient people of Chile have stuck to their traditions, especially in the Andean foothills.

 Enjoy a trek and go spotting the amazing guanaco in its National Parks, indulge in the bright blue of the Pacific, the intense brown of the Andes and the Atacama, and the pearly whites of the glaciers in Southern Chile.